 A few years ago I misplaced my AirPods (1st generation) around the house.
 After a few weeks I gave up looking and ordered the 2nd generation AirPods.
 While rummaging through a moving box, I came across my old AirPods and was delighted to have a second pair as a backup.

 Chapter in this post:

 Unfortunately, it only lasted for a short time, because the AirPods batteries gave up after less than 5 minutes during a conference call.
 And that without making the typical "I'm almost empty" sound.
 They just went out.
-That already shows how exhausted the batteries are in Apple's wireless headphones.
+That shows how drained the batteries in Apple's wireless headphones are.

-It is not surprising that the batteries in the 1st AirPods generation are slowly giving up, because they came out in September 2016 and are almost five years old.
-With my intensive use, the number of charging cycles should have easily exceeded the 500 mark, which is often given as "service life" for batteries.
+It is not surprising that the batteries in the 1st AirPods generation are slowly giving up the spoon, because they came out in September 2016 and are almost five years old.
+The number of charging cycles should have easily exceeded the 500 mark with my intensive use, which is often given as the "lifespan" of the batteries.

 Other posts about the AirPods: